-Type 2 diabetes is when your body increases your blood sugar levels far higher than it should be.
+Type 2 diabetes is when your body increases your blood sugar levels far higher than they should be.
 You would be known as a hyperglycemic.
 Type 2 diabetes is the most common form of diabetes.
 When a person has this type of diabetes, their body is resisting the insulin in their cells or is not producing enough insulin for the body to function correctly.

 Gestational diabetes can occur in pregnancy.
 This generally results in the mother having too much glucose in the body.
 The expectant mother’s body can’t make enough insulin for the glucose to be transferred to the cells.

 This is a common occurrence in diabetics.
-It unfortunately damages the diabetic’s nerves throughout their body.
+It, unfortunately, damages the diabetic’s nerves throughout their body.
 A diabetic will feel burning in their hands and feet, sharp and stabbing pains as well as tingling sensations.

 A person can have prediabetes.
 This means they have a higher amount of glucose in their blood than there should be, but not enough to be labeled a diabetic.
-Your chances of becoming diabetic are increased if you are related to someone with diabetes, you are obese, or are of African, Middle Eastern, or South Asia decent.
+Your chances of becoming diabetic are increased if you are related to someone with diabetes, you are obese, or are of African, Middle Eastern, or South Asia descent.

 Others at risk include pregnant women and the elderly.
 If you have a bad diet and don’t exercise this could be a problem for you as well.
 For instance, if you are not physically active or intake high sugar foods, you run the risk of being a diabetic.